 Appraisal – home inspection

-Some banks are now starting to do as you are used to back home.
-The appraiser will not only appraise your property, he will also inspect it for any important damage, pest control and the age of the home you are buying.
-Some will not allow you to apply on a home older than 25 years.
+Some banks are now starting to do as you are used to backing home.
+The appraiser will not only appraise your property but, he will also inspect it for any important damage, pest control and the age of the home you are buying.
+Some will not allow you to apply to a home older than 25 years.

 Banks do have different mortgage conditions and below you will find 3 sample banks, to give you a better idea.
-Please check with each bank at the time of applying for a mortgage fore its mortgage conditions because the data might have changed.
+Please check with each bank at the time of applying for a mortgage for its mortgage conditions because the data might have changed.

 The loan amount in US dollars